Python-SIP/sip/doc/c_api.rst

 .. c:function:: void sipReleaseType(void *cpp, const sipTypeDef *td, int state)

-    This destroys a wrapped C/C++ or mapped type instance if it was a temporary instance similar to :c:func:`sipReleaseTypeUS()` but without support for any user state.
+    This releases a wrapped C/C++ or mapped type instance to the heap if it was a temporary instance similar to :c:func:`sipReleaseTypeUS()` but without support for any user state.

+    :param cpp:
+        the C/C++ instance.
+    :param td:
+        the type's :ref:`generated type structure <ref-type-structures>`.
+    :param state:
+        describes the state of the C/C++ instance.

     See :c:func:`sipReleaseTypeUS()` for a full description of the arguments.

 .. c:function:: void sipReleaseTypeUS(void *cpp, const sipTypeDef *td, int state, void *user_state)

-    This destroys a wrapped C/C++ or mapped type instance if it was a temporary instance.
+    This releases a wrapped C/C++ or mapped type instance to the heap if it was a temporary instance.
 It is called after a call to either :c:func:`sipConvertToTypeUS()` or :c:func:`sipForceConvertToTypeUS()`.

     :param cpp: